General Election 2026

 What changes when it is fixed

-WATAR Programme launched on day one.
+WATA Programme launched within the first 100 days.
 All unconnected UPP-built tanks commissioned.
-National Water Delivery Schedule — every community knows when water is coming.
+National Water Delivery Schedule β€” every community knows when water is coming.

 Water Security plan